-(1) Because of the proximity of this joint proxy statement/prospectus to the date of the announcement of our proposed merger, the process of valuing Roadway's tangible and intangible assets and liabilities as well as evaluating accounting policies for conformity is still in the very preliminary stages.
+(1) The process of valuing Roadway's tangible and intangible assets and liabilities as well as evaluating accounting policies for conformity is still in the preliminary stages.
 Material revisions to our current estimates could be necessary as the valuation process and accounting policy review are finalized.
 These unaudited condensed combined pro forma financial statements are not necessarily indicative of the operating results or financial position that would have occurred had the proposed merger been consummated at the dates indicated, nor necessarily indicative of future operating results.